 The Adansonia Tree: Our Symbol

 The Adansonia tree (or Baobab) is native to Africa and common in Togo.
 Adansonia trees store water in their thick trunks in order to withstand harsh African draughts.
-This is akin to the prisoners we work with who must utilise all of their existing inner resources during their time in prison, in order to face up to their new reality.
-Some inmates do not have these inner resources available, and have never been encouraged or shown how to access them.
+This is akin to the prisoners we work with who must utilise all of their existing inner resources during their time in prison, in order to face up to a new reality.
+Some do not feel they have these inner resources available, and have never been encouraged or shown how to access them.
 Many inmates do not survive their time in prison for this reason – be that due to death, or emotional and/or physical deterioration.

 The colourful leaves at the top of the tree represent the future.
 If time in prison is utilised to grow and to evolve, then the future can be brighter, and new ideas and action plans can start to take shape.
 Sometimes these ideas for actions and future plans never form, because there is nobody available and no resources inside the prison to stimulate this and to motivate prisoners to think in a new way.
 The prisoner therefore stays stuck in the negative and the resentful – focusing on survival and sometimes revenge.
 It is perhaps akin to the adansonia tree shedding all of its leaves in the dry season where there is no watering or nurturing taking place.